waldesem/Web-Personal-DB/README.md

 npm i
 npm run build
 ```
-To build Nuxt3 with Client-side Only Rendering run the command:
+To build Nuxt3 (in development) with Client-side Only Rendering run the command:
 ```
 cd webapp
 npm i